fingerskier/manthra/README.md

   Malcolm S. Forbes

+“It is said that when Wesley and Whitefield were at odds on theology and ecclesiastical matters, one of Wesley’s adherents asked him, “Do you think we shall see Mr. Whitefield in heaven?”
+“No,” he answered, “I do not.
+I think he will be so near the Throne, and you and I so far away, that we shall not get within sight of him.”
+  G. B. Wilcox

 He who knows not and knows not that he knows not is a fool; shun him.
 He who knows not and knows that he knows not is simple; teach him.
 He who knows and knows not that he knows is asleep; wake him.